By Rick Steves and Gene Openshaw

 14:30 Tour Westminster Abbey, and consider their evensong service (usually at 17:00, at 15:00 on Sundays and off-season Saturdays, never on Wednesdays).

-17:00 (or after evensong) Follow my self-guided Westminster Walk.
+17:00 (or after evensong) Follow my guidebooks' self-guided Westminster Walk (also available as a free audio tour).
 When you're finished, you could return to the Houses of Parliament and possibly pop into see the House of Commons in action (but check their schedule first).

 8:30 Take a double-decker hop-on, hop-off London sightseeing bus tour (from Victoria Station or Green Park), and hop off for the Changing of the Guard.